-It’s not just consumers who have good reason to be excited for 29th November.
-The seasonal event presents a valuable opportunity for businesses to increase brand awareness and drive sales.
-Couple this with the fact that shoppers trust their friends’ recommendations more than any other form of advertising, and a Black Friday referral campaign offers some seriously exciting potential for your bottom line.
+Couple this with the fact that shoppers trust their friends’ recommendations more than any other form of advertising, and a Black Friday referral campaign offers valuable potential to recover profit margins and acquire new customers who match your target demographic.

-7 steps to making your Black Friday campaign the best yet
+9 steps to your best Black Friday campaign yet

 1. Be prepared

-Often we see the bittersweet scenario of brands outperforming expectations to such an extent that they run out of voucher codes.
-This means customers are unable to claim their reward for referring friends and the referral campaign is forced to end early – reducing both the number of sales and people recommending the brand to others.
+Don't be that brand that has to end its promotion early because you weren't fully prepared.
+Every Black Friday, some retailers find themselves in the bittersweet scenario of outperforming expectations to such an extent that they run out of voucher codes.
+This means customers are unable to claim their reward for referring friends and retailers lose potential sales and valuable new customers.

-Another similar situation is an unmanageable surge in web traffic.
-If your website isn’t used to a high number of visitors all at once, there’s a risk it’ll crash.
-And, with virtually every brand running some kind of Black Friday promotion, a website crash can be a costly mistake, even if it lasts just a few minutes.
-We recommend running tests in advance of 29th November so you’re confident that absolutely everything is ready to make your referral campaign a success.
+Lastly, make sure your website is ready for a sudden surge in traffic.
+With virtually every brand running a Black Friday promotion, a website crash can be a costly mistake, even if it lasts just a few minutes.
+We recommend running tests in advance of 27th November so you’re confident that absolutely everything is ready to make your campaign a success.

 2. Make your incentive irresistible

-The key here is to make your referral offer better than both your competitors’ and any other promotion on your website.
+To make your referral campaign a success, promote an offer that's better than both your competitors’ and any other promotion on your website.

 Double discounts (offering both referrers and referees money off their next purchase) tend to perform particularly well.
-It’s likely your referral programme’s cost-per-acquisition (CPA) is significantly less than other channels, so take advantage of this and offer a generous incentive.
-It may well pay for itself; offering a higher discount than usual is more likely to spike your sales and average order value (AOV), so could deliver more overall revenue than a less notable offer.
+While you may worry this will weaken your profit margins, your referral programme is almost certainly more cost-effective than digital marketing channels like pay-per-click (PPC) and social media ads.
+Take advantage of this and offer a generous incentive.
+It may well pay for itself; offering a higher discount than usual is more likely to spike your sales and average order value (AOV) to drive higher overall revenue than a less notable offer.

 It’s not just discounts that perform well, either.
 Free gifts, VIP invites and competitions are just some of the other ways you can encourage customers to recommend your brand.
 For subscription-based businesses, it’s also worth considering incentives like a free month’s service.